Mitch-Pauwels/Azure-AD-Domain-Lab/07-summary.md

 ---

-## 💡 Lessons Learned
+## 💡 Important notes

-- 🛑 **Don’t forget to link GPOs to all relevant OUs** — group membership alone isn’t enough.
+- **Don’t forget to link GPOs to all relevant OUs** — group membership alone isn’t enough.
-- ⚠️ **NTFS and Share permissions are cumulative** — both need to allow access.
+- **NTFS and Share permissions are cumulative** — both need to allow access.
-- 🧪 **Test with multiple user types** to simulate real company structure and permissions.
+- **Test with multiple user types** to simulate real company structure and permissions.
-- 🔐 **RDP access must be explicitly granted** — not all domain users should have it.
+- **RDP access must be explicitly granted** — not all domain users should have it.

 ---